Farm Credit supports beginning farmers across the country

 - We Support the Future of Agriculture

-In addition to direct lending activities, Farm Credit System institutions serve young, beginning and small farmers through contributions and volunteer efforts.
+In addition to direct lending activities, Farm Credit lenders serve beginning farmers through contributions and volunteer efforts.
 We support of organizations such as FFA and 4-H by conducting training programs, management seminars and educational retreats for young farmers, and by supporting scholarship programs for farm youth entering college.
 Farm Credit also supports the Farmer Veteran Coalition and actively reaches out to veterans and returning service members seeking careers and employment in agriculture.